RSO9192/conda_R/README.md

 ## Practice

 The first thing is installing [mamba](https://github.com/conda-forge/miniforge#mambaforge).
 After mamba is successfully installed, you can create your first environment!
+Open a terminal and input

+`conda create --name first_env`

+Now you can simply activate your environment by typing

+`conda activate first_env`

+and, for example, install R and specify a specific version

+`mamba install -c conda-forge r-base=4.1.2`